spryker/spryker-docs/docs/scos/user/back-office-user-guides/202005.0/general-back-office-overview.md

 A Spryker-based shop ships with a comprehensive, intuitive administration area comprised of numerous features that give you a strong hold over the customization of your store.
 Here you can tailor features to your specific needs, manage orders, products, customers, modify look & feel of your store by, for example, designing the eye-catching marketing campaigns and promotions, and much more.

 The Spryker Back Office provides you with a variety of sections that are logically connected to each other.

 {% info_block infoBox "Spryker Back Office" %}

-It provides the product and content management capabilities, categories and navigation building blocks, search and filter customizations, barcode generator, order handling, company structure creation (_for B2B users_
+It provides the product and content management capabilities, categories and navigation building blocks, search and filter customizations, barcode generator, order handling, company structure creation (_for B2B users_, merchant-buyer contracts' setup).

-{% endinfo_block %}, merchant-buyer contracts' setup.)
+{% endinfo_block %}

 With Spryker Back Office you can:
 * Manage orders placed by your customers as well as create orders for customers